 - 6.1.
 Prevailing wages.
 Current state and federal law requires that prevailing wages be paid for projects receiving benefits from a governmental entity. - 6.1.1.
 The current major exemption from state prevailing wages is if the subsidy is a below market rate loan on a project where 40% of the units are affordable at 80% of Area Median Income for a minimum of 20 years. - 6.1.2.
 Projects receiving federal HOME funding for twelve or more units or federal CDBG funding for eight or more units are subject to the payment of federal (Davis Bacon) prevailing wages. - 6.1.3.
 If a project is subject to both state and federal (Davis Bacon) prevailing wages, the developer, contractor, and all subcontractors shall pay the higher of the state prevailing wage or Davis Bacon for each construction trade, and must comply with the most restrictive requirements as specified by law.
 The state prevailing wage law does not recognize the exemptions under the federal HOME and CDBG programs. - 6.2.
 Section 3 (local hiring) Minority Business Enterprises/Women Business Enterprises (MBE/WBE) requirements.
-Applicants using federal funding for housing, such as HOME or CDBG, are subject to the U. S. Department of Housing and Urban Development's (HUD) Section 3 requirements to hire low- and very low-income persons and provide economic opportunities to local small businesses and minorityand women-owned businesses to the greatest extent feasible.
-All section 3 covered contracts, loans, and grants shall include the "Section 3 Clause" as found in 24 CFR 135.38.
+Applicants using federal funding for housing, such as HOME or CDBG, are subject to the U. S. Department of Housing and Urban Development's (HUD) Section 3 requirements to hire low- and very low-income persons and provide economic opportunities to local small businesses and minority- and womenowned businesses to the greatest extent feasible.
+All section 3 covered contracts, loans, and grants shall include the "Section 3 Clause" as found in 24 CFR 135.38. - 6.3 Build America, Buy America requirements.
+Applicants using federal funding for the construction or rehabilitation of housing are subject to the requirements of the Build America, Buy America (BABA) Act, 41 USC 8301.
+This act requires that all iron, steel, manufactured products, and construction materials be produced in the United States.
+Pursuant to HUD's Notice, "Public Interest Phased Implementation Waiver" (88 FR 17001), any federal funds obligated by HUD on or after the applicable listed effective dates are subject to BABA requirements, unless excepted by a waiver.